Code-Institute-Submissions/alexrwinter/README.md

 ## Features to be implemented

-* Scroll: A smooth scroll effect between sections when navigation links are clicked.
-Javascript needed.
 * Background animation for homepage which responds to mouse movement (the sound waves will amplify in the area of the page where the mouse hovers) Javascript and/ or animation needed.